xdebug/vscode-php-debug/README.md

 }
 ```

+> ### Note
+>
-Please also note that setting any of the CLI debugging options will not work
+> Setting any of the CLI debugging options will not work with remote host
-with remote host debugging, because the script is always launched locally.
-If
+> debugging as the script is always launched locally.
+To debug a CLI script on a
-you want to debug a CLI script on a remote host, you need to launch it manually
-from the command line.
+> remote host, you'll need to launch it manually from the command line.

 ## Troubleshooting